Julian Williams (boxer): Professional career

 Williams made his professional debut in May 2010, beating Antonio Chaves Fernandez technical knockout (TKO) in the first round.
 In April 2013, Williams became the second fighter to stop journeyman Dashon Johnson, improving his record to 12–0–1 with a third-round TKO.
 In his next fight, Williams won a unanimous decision (77-72, 77-72, 77-72) over former world champion Joachim Alcine.
 Alcine was dropped three times, but he rallied and won the final three rounds, landing significant shots on Williams.
 The prospect would survive and take the win.
 Williams next faced fellow prospect Hugo Centeno Jr., but the fight ended in a no contest after an accidental headbutt.

 On 10 December 2016, Williams challenged IBF champion Jermall Charlo.
 Charlo retained his title with a fifth-round stoppage of Williams.
 Charlo dropped Williams in the second round with a powerful jab.
 Williams came back and fought a clever fight, making Charlo miss, slipping punches, and landing some good counters.
 In round five, Charlo landed a right uppercut, dropping Williams hard.
 Williams got up, however Charlo went for the finish, and got it with a third knockdown after a barrage of punches ending with a left hook.
 After the referee stopped the fight, Williams went over to congratulate Charlo.
 Charlo didn't want to embrace and told Williams, “I don’t want your congratulations, I want your apology.”
 The crowd, noticing the heat between the two corners, started to boo Charlo.
 In the post fight interview, Charlo stated Williams had disrespected him leading up to the fight.

 On 11 May 2019, Williams beat Jarrett Hurd by unanimous decision for the unified light middleweight championship.
 In an early fight of the year candidate, both fighters went at war, but it was Williams who managed to drop Hurd in the second round, and got the better of him throughout the fight.

 In the first time defending his belts, Williams faced Jeison Rosario, who was ranked #5 by the IBF and #9 by the WBA.
 Williams boxed well in the beginning, but Rosario looked like the bigger man and was holding up well to Williams' attacks.
 In the fifth round, Rosario dominated Williams, shaking Williams up badly and forcing the referee to stop the fight to get the upset win.

+Williams is scheduled to face Yoenis Tellez for the interim WBA light middleweight title on March 1, 2025 at Barclays Center in Brooklyn, New York.